 - Salary costs for full or part-time municipal employees that would continue to be employed without ISAF funding.
-However ISAF funding can be used to support new positions or contract extensions that are solely intended to meet ISAF project outcomes. - Projects with a primary focus on invasive species education and outreach - Projects that focus on invasive Phragmites.
-Please consider applying to the Green Shovels Collaborative's Invasive Phragmites Control Fund for these projects.
-We expect to share Information on future cycles of the Invasive Phragmites Control Fund in April 2024.
+However, ISAF funding can be used to support new positions or contract extensions that are solely intended to meet ISAF project outcomes. - Projects with a primary focus on invasive species education and outreach - Projects that focus on invasive Phragmites.
+Ontario Phragmites Action program's Invasive Phragmites Control Fund for these projects.
+We expect to share Information on future cycles of the Invasive Phragmites Control Fund shortly.
 See more information: Invasive Phragmites Control Fund. - Projects that are undertaken exclusively on privately owned property - Land securement - Capital equipment purchases exceeding 20% of the total ISAF request